Local Government Act 2002

 You could also call this:

-The local authority can also use this power to access certain infrastructure that’s controlled by a special purpose vehicle under the Infrastructure Funding and Financing Act 2020.
+A local authority can use these powers to access certain infrastructure, like roads or bridges, that are controlled by a special company under the Infrastructure Funding and Financing Act 2020.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.